-- Confounding variable – these are variable(s) that have a hidden impact on the other dependent variables but weren’t accounted for in the data.
+- Confounding variable – It is a variable that has a hidden impact on the other dependent variables but wasn’t accounted for in the data.
+There can be many confounding variables in a data set.
 These can cause errors in judgment rendering the analysis useless.

-Question: What is the difference between data analysis and data analytics?
+19. What is the difference between data analysis and data analytics?

-Question: What are the steps involved in data analysis?
+20. What are the steps involved in data analysis?

-- Identify and set the goals – what are we trying to achieve by performing the analysis?
+- Identify and set the goals – What are we trying to achieve by performing the analysis?
 What is the problem we are trying to solve?

-- Data collection and cleaning – identify and gather data from various possible sources, clean the data to remove inaccuracies, redundancy, duplicates, etc…
+- Data collection and cleaning – Identify and gather data from various possible sources, clean the data to remove inaccuracies, redundancy, duplicates, etc.

-- Analyze and interpret the data – analyze the data using different tools and techniques, apply algorithms if necessary and visualize the data using various tools to interpret the insights obtained
+- Analyze and interpret the data – Analyze the data using different tools and techniques.
+Apply algorithms if necessary and visualize the data using various tools to interpret the insights obtained.

-Question: How is a training set different from a testing set?
+21. How is a training set different from a testing set?

-Question: What are the different types of machine learning algorithms?
+22. What are the different types of machine learning algorithms?

-Question: List some differences between linear regression and logistic regression.
+23. List some differences between linear regression and logistic regression.

 |Linear regression||Logistic regression|

-|used when dependent variables are continuous and the line (equation) is linear.||Used when the dependent variable is binary (yes/no, 0/1, true/false)|
+|Used when dependent variables are continuous, and the line (equation) is linear.||Used when the dependent variable is binary (yes/no, 0/1, true/false).|

-|dependent and independent variables have a linear relationship.||There may or may not be a linear relationship between independent and dependent variables|
+|Dependent and independent variables have a linear relationship.||There may or may not be a linear relationship between independent and dependent variables.|

-|the independent variables can be correlated with each other.||Independent variables should not be correlated|
+|The independent variables can be correlated with each other.||Independent variables should not be correlated.|

-Question: How is machine learning different from deep learning?
+24. How is machine learning different from deep learning?

 You can think of deep learning as a more specialized form of ML.

-Question: Which algorithm will you use to find out what kind of movies a particular person would prefer to watch?
+25. Which algorithm will you use to find out what kind of movies a particular person would prefer to watch?

-Question: What is data visualization?
+26. What is data visualization?
 What are the tools used to perform data visualization?

 Answer: After data is analyzed and the insights are produced, it can be tough for non-technical persons to fully grasp the outcomes.
-Visualizing the data in graphical or report form can enhance the viewing experience and make it easier for business analysts and stakeholders to understand the insights better.
+Visualizing the data in a graphical or chart form can enhance the viewing experience and make it easier for business analysts and stakeholders to understand the insights better.

-Question: What is the difference between logistic regression and Support Vector Machine?
+27. What is the difference between logistic regression and Support Vector Machine?

 Answer: Both logistic regression and SVM are used to solve classification problems and are types of supervised learning algorithms.
-Some main differences between both are –
+Some main differences between both are:

-|used for classification as well as regression problems.||Used for classification problems|
+|Used for classification as well as regression problems.||Used for classification problems only.|

-|uses a hyperplane (decision boundary) to separate data into classes.
-It uses a kernel to determine the best decision boundary.||Makes use of a sigmoid function to find the relationship between variables|
+|Leverages a hyperplane (decision boundary) to separate data into classes.
+It uses a kernel to determine the best decision boundary.||Makes use of a sigmoid function to find the relationship between variables.|

-|works well on semi-structured or unstructured data||works well with pre-defined independent variables|
+|Works well on semi-structured or unstructured data.||Works well with pre-defined independent variables.|

-|less risk of overfitting.||More risk of overfitting|
+|Less risk of overfitting.||More risk of overfitting.|

-|based on geometric properties||based on statistical approaches|
+|Based on geometric properties.||Based on statistical approaches.|

-Question: List some disadvantages of the linear model.
+28. List some disadvantages of the linear model.

 Answer: The linear model assumes that all the relationships between independent and dependent variables are linear, thus over-simplifying a problem that may not be very simple.
 This may lead to inaccurate results.
-This model can also treat noisy data as useful and lead to overfitting.
+Also, this model can also treat noisy data as useful and lead to overfitting.
 A linear model cannot be used in cases where the relationship between independent and dependent variables is non-linear.

 |Decision tree||Random forest|

-|decision tree acts upon one dataset||random forest is a collection of multiple decision trees|
+|The decision tree acts upon one dataset.||Random forest is a collection of multiple decision trees.|

-|the tree is built by considering the entire dataset taking into account all the variables and features||selects only random observations and selected features (variables) from the collection of decision trees to build the model|
+|The tree is built by considering the entire dataset, taking into account all the variables and features.||Selects only random observations and selected features (variables) from the collection of decision trees to build the model.|

-|simple and easy to interpret||the randomness cannot be controlled – for example, you cannot control which feature came from which decision tree, etc…|
+|Simple and easy to interpret.||The randomness cannot be controlled.
+For example, you cannot control which feature came from which decision tree.|

-|less accurate than random forest for unexpected validation dataset||high accuracy that keeps increasing with more number of trees|
+|Less accurate than random forest for unexpected validation dataset.||High accuracy keeps increasing with more trees.|

-Question: What is the ROC curve?
+30. What is the ROC curve?
 How does it work?

-Question: What is a confusion matrix?
+31. What is a confusion matrix?

-Precision = (TP)/(TP + FP), where TP is True positive and FP is false positive.
+Precision = (TP)/(TP + FP), where TP is true positive and FP is false positive.

-There are 4 queens in the pack, so the probability of getting a queen, P(Q) = 4/52,
+- There are 4 queens in the pack, so the probability of getting a queen, P(Q) = 4/52.

-- We know that queen is a face card, so P(F/Q) = 1, as queen will remain a face card always,
+- We know that queen is a face card, so P(F/Q) = 1, as queen will remain a face card always.

-There are 3 other face cards in a pack, which means the probability of getting a face card other than queen, P(F) is 12/52.
+- There are 3 other face cards in a pack, which means the probability of getting a face card other than queen, P(F) is 12/52.

 P(Q/F) = (P(F/Q)*P(Q))/P(F)